-API Reference: Batch Inference
+API reference for the Batch Inference endpoints.

-The /batch_inference
+/batch_inference

 endpoints allow users to take advantage of batched inference offered by LLM providers.